 Why Business Owners Should Be Using Nextdoor

-If you own a company which does business in the community where you’re located, Nextdoor can help you reach more customers.
+If you own a company that does business in the community where you’re located, Nextdoor can help you reach more customers.
 Not only is Nextdoor free to use, but it is a robust platform for word of mouth referral marketing…neighbor to neighbor.

 - Members appreciate knowing which businesses are preferred by their neighbors.